 - Check the electrical cords throughout your home for signs of fraying, and replace all frayed wires.

 - Do not pinch or cover electrical cords with items such as rugs.

 - Be aware of the capacity of your home's electrical system.
-Do not overload your outlets.
+Do not overload your circuits.
 If you have questions about your home's electrical system, you may want to consult a licensed electrician.

-- Understand the difference between surge protectors and power strips - both allow you to plug in multiple electronic devices, but only the surge protector will help guard these devices from a power spike.
-Use surge protectors to protect valuable appliances, such as computers and televisions.
+- Understand the difference between surge protectors and power strips - both allow you to plug in multiple electronic devices, but only the surge protector will help protect these devices from a power spike.
+Use surge protectors to protect valuable electronic devices, such as computers and televisions.

 - Never leave your pots or pans unattended on your stove.

 - Keep a kitchen fire extinguisher readily available and know how to use it.

 - Keep your stove and oven clean.
 Built up food splatter or grease can later ignite when the stove or oven is turned on for cooking.

 - Read more tips to help prevent cooking fires, and what to do if one occurs.

 Clothes Dryers are Another Common Source of House Fires.